mmolari/wcs_tutorial/README.md

 The analysis is divided in three parts:

-1. examining the structural diversity around bla CTX-M-15 genes.
+- [part 1](notes/part_1.md): examining the structural diversity around bla CTX-M-15 genes.
-2. building a pangenome graph for a part of the dataset and looking at difference in private sequence compared to core genome divergence.
+- [part 2](notes/part_2.md): building a pangenome graph for a part of the dataset and looking at difference in private sequence compared to core genome divergence.
-3. marginalizing the graph on a pair of isolates and visualizing the pairwise projection.
+- [part 3](notes/part_3.md): marginalizing the graph on a pair of isolates and visualizing the pairwise projection.

 Each part has a corresponding set of notes in the `notes` folder.